Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 LTA's Advantage

-LTA utilizes the Earth’s atmosphere as its transportation infrastructure, which provides direct path access to all geographic locations with no land or water boundaries, no congestion and no maintenance cost.
+LTA utilizes the Earth’s atmosphere as its transportation infrastructure, which provides direct-path access to all geographic locations with no land or water boundaries, no congestion and no maintenance cost.

 Lighter-than-Air technology will prove itself the most efficient and profitable form of transportation in the 21st Century, beating out all other modes in both time and fuel economy, and by providing an unparalleled passenger experience.